Usually, a toilet won’t stop running for two reasons. Fortunately, both of them are easy to repair. Here’s how to fix a running toilet.

-Replace Tank Flapper
+Replace a Running Toilet’s Tank Flapper

 If the rubber flapper at the bottom of the toilet tank is warped or damaged, water will seep out around it, causing the toilet to continue to run.
-To replace a defective flapper:

-- Turn off the water to the toilet.
+- Turn off water to the toilet.

 - Flush the toilet.